mozilla/application-services/docs/howtos/adding-a-new-component.md

 > *For more information on our how we ship components using the Swift Package Manager, check the [ADR that introduced the Swift Package Manager](../adr/0003-swift-packaging.md)*

+> [!CRITICAL]
+> This section will be soon outdated as all swift wrappers and related tests will be moving to the firefox-ios repository.

 Add your component into the iOS ["megazord"](../design/megazords.md) through the local Swift Package Manager (SPM) package `MozillaRustComponentsWrapper`.
-Note this SPM is for easy of local testing of APIs locally.
-The official SPM that is consumed by firefox-ios is [rust-components-swift](https://github.com/mozilla/rust-components-swift?tab=readme-ov-file).
+Note this SPM is for ease of testing APIs locally.
+The official SPM that is consumed by firefox-ios is a [local package in their repo](https://github.com/mozilla-mobile/firefox-ios/tree/main/MozillaRustComponents).

 1. Place any hand-written Swift wrapper code for your component in:
    ```